narioinc/ESP32-FASTLED-OPC/README.md

 To the pin of your choice.
 This pin is the data-in pin of the RGB peripheral

 # Running the samples
-Samples have been provided for Python/Nodejs/Processing
+Sample clients have been provided for Python/Nodejs/Processing

 Just ensure that the OPC server IP in each of these examples is given the IP of your esp32_opc which is running the esp32_opc.ino code in it.